1. FC Köln: Downfall

 In the early years of the Bundesliga, 1.
-FC Köln was the most successful club in West Germany in terms of total points won.
-Beginning in the early 1990s, however, the club's performance fell, and in 1998 it was relegated for the first time.
-Since about 2000, the side has been a "yo-yo team", moving between the first and second divisions.
-It has returned to the Bundesliga at the end of the 2004–05 season as 2.
-Bundesliga champions after having been relegated the season before.
-There was little optimism about their return to the top flight as they were picked by German football magazine kicker as one of the clubs most likely to be relegated.
+FC Köln was the most successful Bundesliga club in terms of total points won.
+Beginning in the early 1990s, however, the club's performance declined, and in 1998 it was relegated for the first time.
+The side became a "yo-yo team", moving between the first and second divisions: they went up or down each season between 2001–02 and 2005–06.
+During this period, the FC also set the record for the longest goalless streak in Bundesliga history in the 2001–02 season, with 1034 minutes (equivalent to 11-and-a-half games) until Thomas Cichon scored.